bugout-dev/shnorky/README.md

-# simplex
+# shnorky

-Simplex is a workflow orchestrator which:
+Shnorky is a workflow orchestrator which:

 1. Runs on a single machine